odoo/documentation/project/advanced/feedback.rst

 As a manager, it's not always simple to follow everything your teams do.
 Having a simple customer feedback can be very interesting to evaluate the performances of your teams.
-You can very easily gather feedbacks from your customers using Odoo.
+You can very easily gather feedbacks from your customers using Twenty20.

 An e-mail can be sent during the project to get the customer feedbacks.
 He just has to choose between 3 smileys to assess your work (Smile,